The Hidden Kitchen Understanding the Structure of a Modern Kitchen

 Kitchen Design Guidelines

 Structural considerations are a major part of any designer's kitchen planning.
 Many are contained in the Kitchen Design Guidelines published by the National Kitchen & Bath Association.
-Starting in 1944 the University of Illinois conducted a number of studies of kitchen design and developed fundamental design principles that are still very much in use today.
+Starting in 1944 the University of Illinois conducted several kitchen design studies and developed fundamental design principles that are still very much in use today.
 A kitchen that follows all of these rules is almost guaranteed to be both functional and safe.
 See how many rules your existing kitchen violates for a better understanding of why it may seem awkward and dysfunctional… (Continues)